canonical/ubuntu-packaging-guide/debian-dir-overview.rst

 The rules file
 -------------------------------

-The last file we need to look at is rules.
+The last file we need to look at is ``rules``.
 This does all the work for creating our package.
-It is a Makefile with targets to compile and install the application, then create the .deb file from the installed files.
+It is a Makefile with targets to compile and install the application, then create the ``.deb`` file from the installed files.
 It also has a target to clean up all the build files so you end up with just a source package again.